You’ve got questions. We have answers. Click for 5 common queries about how visitor management systems help companies become safer and more...

 - Hard to miss.
 A ringing or vibrating phone is a persistent message delivery system.

 - Great for desk jobs.
 Any employee tied to a desk is highly likely to receive a phone call, unless they are on the phone or away at the time of the call.
 Even in this case, many people have call-waiting or other call-routing technologies.

 - Location Specific.
-Employee may be away from a desk phone and miss the call altogether, whether at a meeting, lunch break or other such task.
+Employee may be away from a desk phone and miss the call altogether, whether at a meeting, lunch break, or another such task.

 - Unwelcome Interruptions.
 Cell phones ringing may not be at all welcome in meetings or other locations.
 Ringing phones, at any time, are relentless and distracting, often disturbing more than just the person the call is intended for.

 - It is common.
-Nearly everyone has and receives email.
+Nearly everyone has and receives an email.